-HEE established the Centre for Advancing Practice to support education and training for ACPs in England by:
+HEE established the Centre for Advancing Practice to support education and training for APs in England by:

-- developing agreed national training standards for advancing practice education
+• developing agreed national training standards for advanced practice education.

-NHS England, formerly Health Education England, developed a multi-professional framework for ACPs to display the key capabilities for advancing practice and key principles for implementing the role.
+NHS England, formerly Health Education England, developed a multi-professional framework for ACPs (PDF) to display the key capabilities for advanced practice and key principles for implementing the role.

-Skills for Health, an organisation that supports the development of an improved and sustainable healthcare workforce, developed a core capabilities framework for advancing clinical practice working in general practice and primary care in England.
+Skills for Health, an organisation that supports the development of an improved and sustainable healthcare workforce, developed a variety of core capabilities frameworks for advanced practice in England.

 England Toolkits

-NHS England also developed a toolkit to provide practitioners with information about AP, the ACP role and advice for employers about building ACPs into the workforce.
+NHS England also developed a toolkit to provide practitioners with information about AP, the AP role and advice for employers about building APs into the workforce.

 ePortfolio information

-The only retrospective method of becoming an ACP is the ePortfolio route.
+The only retrospective method of becoming an AP is the ePortfolio route.
 Although this is based in England, practitioners from other nations are welcome to apply.

 Credentialing